 Pilot Island Lighthouse

 Built in 1858, automated in 1962.
-A narrated boat tour passes the lighthouse as part of the Door County Maritime Museum Lighthouse Walk.
+A narrated boat tour passes the lighthouse as part of the Door County Maritime Museum Lighthouse Festivals.

 Plum Island Lighthouse

 Built in 1895, automated in 1969.
 A common sight for those taking the Washington Island Ferry.
-A narrated boat tour passes the lighthouse as part of the Door County Maritime Museum Lighthouse Walk.
+A narrated boat tour passes the lighthouse as part of the Door County Maritime Museum Lighthouse Festivals.